 regular sequences that can be found throughout nature

-organism such as plants that make their own food using water, carbon dioxide, and light energy from the Sun
+organism such as a plant that make their own food using water, carbon dioxide, and light energy from the Sun

 a regularly interacting or interdependent group of items forming a unified whole